Preventing Falls with STEADI: Practical Steps for Clinicians

 Allow Flexibility in Assessment and Interventions

-While STEADI provides a solid framework, it doesn’t dictate how PTs and OTs should address fall risk.
+While STEADI provides a solid framework, it doesn’t dictate how PTs and OTs should address and assess fall risk.
 Flexibility in your approach allows you to use your clinical judgment in assessing and addressing fall risk factors within each patient’s plan of care.
 This is particularly important when dealing with patients who present with non-fall-related issues, such as a shoulder injury or back pain.

 Build Rapport to Facilitate Behavioral Change